-- Satisfactorily complete a minimum of 42 semester hours (51 for students also pursuing a concentration) with a cumulative GPA of 3.0 or above. - Achieve no grade lower than C+ in all but 6 credit hours of courses.
-If a grade lower than C- is received in a designated course, that course must be retaken (for more specific information, please refer to the student handbook).
+- Satisfactorily complete a minimum of 42 semester hours with a cumulative GPA of 3.0 or above. - Achieve no grade lower than C+ in all but 6 credit hours of the program curriculum.
+If a grade lower than C is received in a course, that course must be retaken (for more specific information, please refer to the student handbook).

-culum I lan

 BUSG 500 Mission and Vision 3

 BUSG 503 Accounting and Financial Reporting 3

 BUSG 507 Economics 3

 BUSG 524 Marketing 3

 BUSG 525 Global Environment 3

 BUSG 527 Managerial Finance 3

 BUSG 528 Financial Leadership 3

 BUSG 530 Creativity, Innovation, and Entrepreneurship 3

 BUSG 534 Ethical and Legal Responsibilities 3

 BUSG 544 Organizational Systems and Change 3

 BUSG 551 Operations Management 3

 BUSG 552 Community Learning and Consulting 3

 BUSG 556 Transformational Leadership 3

 BUSG 560 Strategic Thinking 3

-Concentrations (optional-9 hours)